mattytrentini/Micropython_Joystick/README.md

 ```

 ## Performance Benchmark
-On a ESP32S3 the library can get values at aprox.
+On a ESP32S3 the library can get all values together at aprox.
 7.7 kHz.

 ## Notes
 - Adjust the `CalValues` parameter for better calibration accuracy.
 Higher values result in more samples being averaged.